Bridging the gap between Macintosh and Wang word processing system

-I was writing my PhD thesis in Berkeley in 1985-86 period.
+I was writing my PhD thesis in Berkeley in the 1985-86 period.
 When Mac was released in 1984 and they came for a demo to Lawrence Berkeley Laboratory (LBL), many scientists loved the idea of Mac and they placed orders then and there.
 I offered to set up the first Mac that arrived in my group.
 Once I did that, I had to do that for each of the subsequent Macs that arrived in the group.

 When I was writing my PhD thesis, I also wrote that straight in Mac(in fact I did not use a single piece of paper in that process!).
-However it looked too bad for me to use the usual method of printing the whole document and letting secretaries type it all back(and that too with plenty of mathematical expressions!).
+However, it looked too bad for me to use the usual method of printing the whole document and letting secretaries type it all back(and that too with plenty of mathematical expressions!).

 So I decided to do something about this so that this double work could be avoided.
-I decided to spend time to write a software that would allow my document to be transferred to Wang in a way that it preserved all the details of the original document.
-As Pascal was the native language of MacOS, I borrowed a compiler from Comp Sci division of LBL.
-I guess I must have spent 50% of my thesis writing time on developing that software which would not only convert the document of Mac (written in MacWrite format) to that used in Wang but also electronically transfer them.
+I decided to spend time writing a software that would allow my document to be transferred to Wang in a way that preserved all the details of the original document.
+As Pascal was the native language of MacOS, I borrowed a compiler from the Comp Sci division of LBL.
+I guess I must have spent 50% of my thesis writing time on developing that software that would not only convert the document of Mac (written in MacWrite format) to that used in Wang but also electronically transfer them.
 At that time we did not have compatible floppies or networking to do that.

 When I went to return the compiler to the Scientist in the Comp Sci division from whom I had borrowed Pascal Compiler, he asked me what I did with that.
 I explained to him.
-He asked me about my topic of PhD thesis and I explained to him that it is related to “Nuclear Fusion”.
+He asked me about the topic of Ph.D. thesis and I explained to him that it is related to “Nuclear Fusion”.
 He seemed amused that I was working on this software but asked me if I could give him a copy of it.
 I said I do not mind but it is not properly documented code though I had prepared a brief user manual.
 He said that is ok with him.
 So I handed it over to him.

 Author: Prabhat Ranjan